nyu-computer-science/web-design/README.md

 # Intro to Web Design & Computer Principles
-A survey of the nuts and bolts of creating websitese, from the roles and responsibilities of clients and servers, to coding in HTMl, CSS, Javascript, and design using Photoshop, Illustrator, and video and audio production techniques.
+Slides used to teach a survey of the nuts and bolts of creating web sites from design to implementation.

+## Publishing slides
-Slides are auto-generated from the materials in the ```docs``` folder.
+Slides are auto-generated from the materials in the ```docs``` folder using Git Pages.

+## Running locally
+- Install Jekyll globally
+- `cd` into the `docs` directory
+- run `jekyll serve`